What is the Claude Code Swarm feature? Agent Teams, explained

-Alongside the release of Claude Sonnet 5, Anthropic has officially announced one of the most anticipated features in Claude Code: Swarm mode.
+Alongside the release of Claude Opus 4.6, Anthropic has officially announced one of the most anticipated features in Claude Code: Swarm mode - also known as Claude Code agent teams.
 What was once a hidden, feature-flagged capability is now available to everyone - and it fundamentally changes how we think about AI-assisted development.

-Instead of talking to a single AI coder, you're now talking to a team lead.
+Instead of talking to a single AI coder, you're now talking to a team lead who coordinates an entire agent team.

 The discovery story